-Mark Regnerus’ Discredited Anti-Gay Study Front-and-Center as MI Marriage Equality Trial Begins
+Mark Regnerus’ Debunked Anti-LGBT Study Front-and-Center as MI Marriage Equality Trial Begins

 The trial in a court case challenging Michigan’s ban on marriage equality begins tomorrow, and the roundly discredited 2012 anti-gay parenting report from Mark Regnerus is expected to play a central role – the first time that lesbian, gay, bisexual and transgender (LGBT) families and family structures have been debated in a federal court since the trial over California’s Proposition 8.
 Regnerus’ 2012 study, plagued by flawed methodology and numerous conflicts of interest, alleged that children of same-sex couples experienced more adverse outcomes than children raised by opposite-sex parents.
 The American Sociological Association – as well as hundreds of Regnerus’ fellow scholars – were quick to dismantle the report because of its glaring flaws.